“The way to a man’s heart is through his stomach.”

 When our microbiome breaks down food, by-products of digestion are produced which are essential for controlling our mood, appetite, immunity, and inflammation.
 If our microbiome is depleted, or not working as it should, then these tightly controlled systems can fail, potentially leading to depression, obesity, and chronic inflammatory conditions.

-Scientists have found that those with chronic inflammatory conditions such as arthritis have much-depleted levels of good bacteria strains in their stools.
+Scientists have found that those with inflammation have more depleted levels of good bacteria strains in their stools.
 Genetics play a large role in inflammatory conditions, but scientists are beginning to understand other causes such as depleted microbiomes.
-Overusing antibiotics and an obsession with cleanliness and sterility sweeping the Western world can seriously deplete these good guys.
+Overusing antibiotics and an obsession with cleanliness and sterility sweeping the Western world may seriously deplete these good guys.

-Researchers now also understand that a healthy brain depends on a healthy gut; our microbiome affecting every aspect of our brain function and behavior.
-Research now suggests that the healthier our microbiome, the less likely we are to suffer cognitive impairment, stress, anxiety, and depression.
+Researchers now also understand that a healthy brain depends on a healthy gut; our microbiome affects our brain function and behavior.
 It’s an exciting area of research and one that is expanding all the time.

 These are all known as ‘prebiotic’ foods, as they nourish our good bacteria.
 ‘Probiotic’ foods on the other hand, actually contain the good bacteria that live in our gut, and so are beneficial in keeping the levels topped up.
 Probiotic foods include fermented foods such as kefir, kimchi, sauerkraut, and miso.